2025-03-01 · medications, glp-1, prescription · 11 min read

 What it is (plain-language definition)

 GLP-1 receptor agonists are prescription medications originally developed to treat type 2 diabetes.
 They mimic the hormone glucagon-like peptide-1 (GLP-1), which helps regulate appetite, blood sugar, and digestion.
 For weight loss, these medications reduce hunger, slow stomach emptying, and help people feel full sooner.
 In recent years, several GLP-1 drugs have been approved or prescribed for chronic weight management, including semaglutide.
+For the diabetes-specific perspective on GLP-1s — including how they fit alongside metformin, weight-loss thresholds for remission, and the SUSTAIN-6 cardiovascular outcomes — see our diabetes and weight loss guide.

 Evidence in this article draws on peer-reviewed clinical research, including findings from this study and this trial.